Dr Timothy Clack

 Mursiland Heritage Project: https://mursi-archaeology.com/about-the-project/about-the-project/

-Tim’s research is interdisciplinary and explores aspects of the relationship between the past and present, the role of culture and heritage in conflict, different experiences of battlefields and material remains on them, and insecurity caused by, and human responses to, climate change.
+Tim’s research is interdisciplinary and explores insecurity caused by, and human responses to, climate change and propaganda, the role of culture and heritage in conflict, different experiences of battlefields and material remains on them, and aspects of the relationship between the past and present.

 After completing his PhD (Manchester, 2006), Tim held a series of lectureships at the University of Manchester and University of Oxford.
-He has been fortunate to conduct fieldwork in the Horn of Africa, South Atlantic, Central Asia, and the Caucasus.
-Past projects have, for example, explored: changing understandings of heritage amongst cattle-herding nomadic communities (Omo Valley, Ethiopia); missionary activity and shifting religious identities in colonial settings (Mount Kilimanjaro, Tanzania); the material legacy of deployed military forces (Falkland Islands), and the past as a driver of contemporary conflict (Northern Kenya and South-Central Somalia).
+He has been fortunate to conduct fieldwork in the Horn of Africa, South Atlantic, Central Asia, the Caucasus, and the Middle East.
+Past projects have, for example, explored: climate change impacts to geopolitical and human security (Jordan); changing understandings of heritage amongst cattle-herding nomadic communities (Omo Valley, Ethiopia); missionary activity and shifting religious identities in colonial settings (Mount Kilimanjaro, Tanzania); the material legacy of deployed military forces (Falkland Islands), and the past as a driver of contemporary conflict (Northern Kenya and South-Central Somalia).

-Tim’s current doctoral students research topics including: climate change as a driver of micro-conflict in Kenya; shifting identities on the Kenyan-Somali borderlands; sacred heritage of the Chinese diaspora; the impact of armed conflict and heritage destruction on communities in Mali and the Falkland Islands, and heritage safeguarding initiatives in parts of Italy.
+Topics that Tim’s current doctoral students research include: institutional responses to climate insecurity in Somalia; shifting governmental conceptualisations of climate security in global perspective; military wargaming in the Indo-Pacific; shifting collective identities in the Kenyan-Somali borderlands; influence of international funders in post-conflict heritage reconstruction; impact of armed conflict and heritage destruction on communities in Mali and the Falkland Islands; heritage safeguarding initiatives in parts of Italy; and sacred heritage of the Chinese diaspora in Malaysia and Vietnam.

 Contact details: